National Bank of Kenya

 National Bank of Kenya (NBK), also known as National Bank, is a commercial bank in Kenya, the largest economy in the East African Community.
 It is licensed by the Central Bank of Kenya, the central bank, and national banking regulator.
-Effective September 2019, the bank is a wholly owned subsidiary of the Kenya Commercial Bank Group.
+Effective 30 May 2025, the bank is a wholly owned subsidiary of the Access Bank Plc.

 Overview

 NBK is a large financial services provider in Kenya, serving individuals, small-to-medium companies and businesses (SMEs) and large corporations.
 Headquartered in Nairobi, the bank owns one subsidiary company: NatBank Trustee and Investment Services Limited.
 As of December 2018, National Bank of Kenya's asset base was valued at approximately US$1.122 billion (KES:115.143 billion), with shareholders' equity valued at about US$67.6 million (KES:6.936 billion).
 Following the acquisition of the shares of NBK by KCB Group in September 2019, the shares of NBK were de-listed from the Nairobi Securities Exchange on 16 September 2019.